diegomacario/Super-Sunshine/README.md

 But how do we generate this colour gradient?
 This is where the Blinn-Phong shading model is exceedingly clever.
 It establishes two conditions:

 - When a point on the sphere is struck by a ray of light, the colour of the light is added to the colour of the point.
-- The colour of a ray of light varies depending on the angle at which it strikes the sphere.
+- The intensity of a ray of light varies depending on the angle at which it strikes the sphere.

 To illustrate these concepts, take a look at the diagram below, which depicts three points on the sphere being struck by rays of light: